 You Can File a Lawsuit Against a Hospital for HAI Sepsis

 When the negligence of hospital policies or procedures is the cause of a patient contracting sepsis, the hospital can be sued for malpractice.
-It seems as though it would be an easy case; the patient did not have sepsis upon entering the hospital, but contracted it while being treated for another condition or disease.
-But, there are some major issues that are generally created by hospital insurers and attorneys:
+It seems like an easy case; the patient did not have sepsis upon entering the hospital but contracted it while being treated for another condition or disease.
+But, some major issues are generally created by hospital insurers and attorneys:

 - How did the patient acquire the infection that led to sepsis?

 - Why was it not promptly diagnosed and treated?

 - Could it have been prevented?

 - Who was responsible for the patient getting the infection?

 If you were the patient who suffered, you may bring a medical malpractice claim against the hospital and anyone, including the doctor, who may be responsible.
 Family members of someone who died due to HIA sepsis may bring a wrongful death action against the hospital.

 How a Chicago Sepsis Attorney Can Help

 Proving that hospital negligence caused your sepsis or your loved one’s death due to sepsis is not an easy task.
 Although there are no guarantees in the legal system, a skilled Chicago sepsis attorney, like one you will find at the Blumenshine Law Group, is vital to the success of your case.
 Expert testimony will be required to prove the hospital did not comply with the appropriate standard of care.